-To obtain the true length of element 6 from X to P a short cut may be used: By revolving the cone about its axis each element may in turn be brought parallel to length of XP, thru p' draw a line parallel to GL until it intersects the side of the triangle at $p'1$ ; $x'p'1$ is the required true length.
+To obtain the true length of element 6 from X to P a short cut may be used: By revolving the cone about its axis each element may in turn be brought parallel to V when its V projection is the isosceles side of the triangle, and shows in its true length.
+Hence to find the length of XP, thru p' draw a line parallel to GL until it intersects the side of the triangle at p'1 ; $x'p'1$ is the required true length.